-Strategy 1 Details Rev views Strategy 1: By constantly monitoring our students performance on EOC assessments, Graduation rates, CCMR reports, and Formative Summative students ability to complete their courses we stay the course and maintain our rating.
-Strategy's Expected Result/Impact: Maintaining our school's rating Staff Responsible for Monitoring: ALL Staff on campus to make sure all students our performing Nov 50% Jan Mar June TEA Priorities: Recruit, support, retain teachers and principals, Build a foundation of reading and math, Connect high school to career and college, Improve low-performing schools ESF Levers: Lever 1: Strong School Leadership and Planning, Lever 3: Positive School Culture, Lever 5: Effective Instruction Problem Statements: Demographics 1, 2, 3, 4 - Student Learning 1, 2, 3, 4 - School Processes & Programs 1, 2, 3, 4 - Perceptions 1, 2, 3, 4 X Discont inue
+Strategy 1 Details Rev iews Strategy 1: By constantly monitoring our students performance on EOC assessments, Graduation rates, CCMR reports, and Formative Summative students ability to complete their courses we stay the course and maintain our rating.
+Strategy's Expected Result/Impact: Maintaining our school's rating Staff Responsible for Monitoring: ALL Staff on campus to make sure all students our performing TEA Priorities: Recruit, support, retain teachers and principals, Build a foundation of reading and math, Connect high school to career and college, Improve low-performing schools - ESF Levers: Lever 1: Strong School Leadership and Planning, Lever 2: Strategic Staffing, Lever 3: Positive School Culture, Lever 4: High-Quality Instructional Materials and Assessments, Lever 5: Effective Instruction Nov 55% Jan 60% Mar 65% June Problem Statements: Demographics 1, 3, 4 - Student Learning 1, 2, 4 - School Processes & Programs 1, 2, 4 - Perceptions 1, 2, 3 No Progress Continue/Modify X Discon tinue

-Problem Statement 1: Students need to attend school at least 90% of the time in order to pass EOC assessments and complete the credits necessary to graduate Root Cause: Outside factors in the students life from Covid-19 lock downs, poor family life that forces them into working, past non inclusive school environments, previous poor school experiences in social & academics.
-These experiences have caused students to develop escape mechanism and avoidance behaviors that start with not attending school.
+Problem Statement 1: Students need to attend school at least 90% of the time: in order to pass EOC assessments and complete and earn the credits necessary to graduate, and to prepare them for future work.
+Root Cause: Outside factors in the students life, poor family life that forces them into working, past non inclusive school environments, previous poor school experiences in the areas of social & academics.
+These experiences have caused students to develop escape mechanism and avoidance behaviors that lead to not attending school.